astianmuchui/school-ranking-system/README.md

 Upcoming Updates:

-Enter the results to a database, fetch them order by mean in descending order to make proper results
+Enter the results to a database, fetch them order by mean in descending order to make proper numbered results

+Provide for creating new tables on click of a button